peteroupc/html3dutil/doc/H3DU.Math.md

 #### Return Value

 The resulting 3x3 matrix.
-Returns the identity matrix if this matrix is not invertible.
+Returns the identity matrix if this matrix's determinant, or overall scaling factor, is 0 or extremely close to 0.
 (Type: Array.&lt;Number>)

  <a name='H3DU.Math.mat3multiply'></a>
 ### (static) H3DU.Math.mat3multiply(a, b)